odanoburu/FreeLing-User-Manual/modules/io.md

 };
 ```

-The module <tt>output_train</tt> produces a FreeLing specific format suitable to be used to retrain the PoS tagger (tipically after hand correction of the tagger errors).
+The module `output_train` produces a FreeLing specific format suitable to be used to retrain the PoS tagger (tipically after hand correction of the tagger errors).

 ```C++
 class output_train : public output_handler {